 During a weekend get-away to Downieville, California, I was introduced to a great little gardening shop on Main Street, that was quaint and relaxing.
-We wondered through the small shop wanting to bring everything home.
+We wandered through the small shop wanting to bring everything home.
 The small containers of fresh herbs filled the small space with an aroma that reminded me of a small kitchen in Italy.
 Rosemary was dancing everywhere, we were eager to get home and cook.
 We were really intrigued by the many different pepper plants, it was the greatest assortment we had ever seen in a gardening shop.
 We settled on two new-to-us plants, the Carmen Pepper and the Caliente Pepper, one was spicy and one was sweet.
 Perfect harmony for our urban garden.

 Summer fest is all about peppers this week.
 I kept hoping that our peppers would make it until now, and they did and they are finally starting to fully ripen.
-For this recipe I decided to use the Carmen pepper.
+For this recipe, I decided to use the Carmen pepper.
 This pepper is a sweet roasting pepper, and it grows to about 6″ in length.
-It is great roasted or grilled, the later being what I decided to do with our bumper crop of 5 peppers.
+It is great roasted or grilled, the latter being what I decided to do with our bumper crop of 5 peppers.
 Grilling them until lightly charred added a tasty dimension to this otherwise sweet pepper.
 Really they were great on their own, with a drizzle of olive oil and a sprinkle of Maldon salt, and were even better on this pizza.

 This pizza recipe combines grilled eggplant in addition to the Carmen peppers.
-There is also lots of fresh mozzarella and thinly sliced red onion to round out this amazing vegetarian pizza.
+There is also lots of fresh mozzarellas and thinly sliced red onion to round out this amazing vegetarian pizza.
 We think you are going to love it.

 Be sure to check out these pepper recipes from other Sumer Fest food bloggers.
 Next week will be about one of our favorite summer fruits, the fig!